 In October 2019, Alberto Fernández was elected president of Argentina and took office on 10 December 2019.
 Fernández announced and implemented a wide range of economic and policy reforms.
 In March 2020, in response to the COVID-19 outbreak, the Argentine government enforced the ASPO (Preventive and Mandatory Social Isolation), which caused significant disruption to social, operative, economic and market activities.
 The Argentine government also introduced emergency measures in the telecommunications sector in order to alleviate the financial burden of the pandemic on individuals and companies.
 Decree No. 311/20 issued by the Argentine Executive on 24 March 2020 determined that services related to fixed and mobile telephony, Internet and cable TV would not be interrupted for defaults in payment by a certain group of customers defined therein.
 In August 2020, Decree No. 690/20 declared Information and Communications Technology ("ICT") services as an essential public service and imposed tariff regulations on such services.
+Decree No. 690/20 has been subject to several legal proceedings challenging its constitutionality and, as of the date hereof, the federal judiciary has suspended its effects until 21 April 2022.
+As of the date of these annual report the injunction was extended for an additional six-month period.

-On 13 March 2020, the Minister of Economy addressed a letter to the Paris Club members expressing Argentina's decision to postpone until 5 May 2021 the US\$2.1 billion payment originally due on 5 May 2020, in accordance with the terms of the settlement agreement the Republic had reached with the Paris Club members on 29 May 2014 (the "Paris Club 2014 Settlement Agreement").
+On 13 March 2020, the Minister of Economy addressed a letter to the Paris Club members expressing Argentina's decision to postpone until 5 May 2021 the US\$ 2.1 billion payment originally due on 5 May 2020, in accordance with the terms of the settlement agreement the Republic had reached with the Paris Club members on 29 May 2014 (the "Paris Club 2014 Settlement Agreement").
 In addition, on 7 April 2020, the Minister of Economy sent the Paris Club members a proposal to modify the existing terms of the Paris Club 2014 Settlement Agreement, seeking mainly an extension of the maturity dates and a significant reduction in the interest rate.